NASS2023/Brain2Text/README.md

 We have performed certain preprocessing and visualizations and have obtained the below waves.
 Under preprocessing we have performed:

 1. Filtering: We have taken frequencies between 0.5Hz to 30Hz.
-This is in order to eleminate Gamma Waves.
+This is in order to eleminate Gamma Waves since Gamma Waves is not associated with thought processes.

 ![image](https://github.com/NASS2023/Brain2Text/blob/main/IMAGES/gammawaves.jpg)